Someone's Been Watching Too Much Numb3rs

 From the Miami Herald:

-The lead Sanford Police investigator who sought manslaughter charges against George Zimmerman told the FBI that a sergeant and two other officers tried to pressure him into making an arrest in the controversial case — even ...
+The lead Sanford Police investigator who sought manslaughter charges against George Zimmerman told the FBI that a sergeant and two other officers tried to pressure him into making an arrest in the controversial case — even though ...

 Re: Did Fast and Furious Not Happen?

 Yesterday, I was on the Marc Steiner Show with Katherine Eban, author of Fortune magazine’s piece about Fast and Furious.
 I was able to raise with her some of the concerns that I mentioned in this post.

 Regarding the ...